dindi. Fine Art Photography

 dindi.

-For years she worked underwater in a swimming pool, but at the end of 2019 she built a water basin of glass in her studio and continued her experiments in it.
+For over 10 years she worked underwater in a swimming pool, but at the end of 2019 she built a water basin of glass in her studio and continued her experiments.
 In this new situation, she investigated the influence of ink and milk in water, creating new images that seemingly effortlessly combine beauty and tranquility with a frayed darkness.
-Although the end result is physically a two-dimensional image, the path that Dindi takes is one of many layers, like a painter she builds her own world.
-She arranges all facets of the image: from making costumes, masks and attributes to painting the model.
-One thing she cannot control and that is the water.
-The water teaches her to let go of control.
+Although the end result is physically a two-dimensional image, the path that Dindi takes is one of many layers.
+Like a painter she builds her own world.
+She arranges all facets of the image: from making costumes, masks and attributes to bodypainting the model.
+One thing she cannot fully control is the water.
+The water teaches her to let go.

 ‘With my surrealistic images I take the viewer on an “inner walk”; it is about identity and about masks, masks that people use to consciously or unconsciously cover their true identity.
-Out of safety or out of fear.
 The water in my work reflects the apparent reality and the viewer can be taken on a journey through his own illusionary world, such as false identities, limited beliefs or belief systems.
 Water is the most honest metaphor for life itself.
 Uncontrollable, transparent and extremely flexible.
 Working with water has taught me so much in recent years and still does.
 Water says “Go with the Flow, be transparent, give me space and I’ll carry you”.

 I have been experimenting with water for over 20 years and the impact of water in my work still surprises me.
 It is unpredictable, uncontrollable and indispensable!
 The water reflections in my work have become a literal mirror and a guide.
 It is about balance, taking up space and freedom, and above all about letting go of control.
 Because water is now given more space, my work has become much more playful and clear in recent years.’